plone/training/docs/react/redux.md

 ## Combine Multiple Reducers

-When our application grows we will have multiple reducers handling a specific part of the data.
+When our application grows, we will have multiple reducers handling a specific part of the data.
-We will combine all reducers into one index reducer so we can set all reducers in one store.
+We will combine all reducers into one index reducer, such that we can set all reducers in one store.
-We will create the file {file}`reducers/index.js`
+We will create the file {file}`reducers/index.js`.

 ```{code-block} jsx
 :emphasize-lines: 1-2,4-6